Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Introduction

 \begin{enumerate} \itemsep0em

-\item Influence of the following factors on generation quality, as summarized in Figure \ref{fig_zero-random-curated}. (a) \emph{Number of Demonstrations:} Performance improves by increasing number of demos but eventually saturates. (b) \emph{Selection and Order of Demonstrations:} Systematically selecting and ordering demos is better than its random counterpart.
-It is more effective to select demos that are semantically similar to the query and present them in a decreasing/increasing order of similarity. (c) \emph{Exclusion of Instruction in Prompt:} When the main instruction is removed and with enough demos, the generation performance is only slightly affected but at the expense of toxicity.
-This shows that to simultaneously preserve performance and lower toxicity, we need both demos and instructions. (d) \emph{Robustness to Training Data Size:} Carefully ordering demos shows robustness to available training data size, with only small decrease in generation performance when 10\% of training data is only made available.
+\item Influence of the following factors on generation quality, as briefly shown in Figure \ref{fig_zero-random-curated}. (a) \emph{Number of Demonstrations:} Performance improves by increasing number of demos but eventually saturates. (b) \emph{Selection and Order of Demonstrations:} Systematically selecting and ordering demos is better than its random counterpart.
+It is more effective to select demos that are semantically similar to the query and curate them in a decreasing/increasing order of similarity. (c) \emph{Exclusion of Prompt Instruction in Prompt:} ICL without the main instruction only slightly affects performance but at the expense of toxicity.
+Thus we need both demonstrations and instructions to simultaneously preserve performance and lower toxicity. (d) \emph{Robustness to Training Data Size:} Carefully ordering demos shows robustness to available training data size, with only small decrease in generation performance even when 10\% of training data is only made available.

-\item We tested the capabilities of OpenAI's \emph{text-davinci-003, gpt-3.5-turbo} models and the open-source \emph{Vicuna-13b} model \cite{vicuna2023}.
-These models were compared to SOTA supervised methods using both automated metrics and a human evaluation process.
-ICL generated paraphrases are comparable to supervised approaches in performance, but on average show 76\% less toxicity and are 25\% better using a manual qualitative assessment, and thus have superior overall usability.
+\item We tested the capabilities of OpenAI's \emph{text-davinci-003, gpt-3.5-turbo-0613, gpt-3.5-turbo-instruct, gpt-3.5-turbo-1106} models and the open-source \emph{Vicuna-13b} model \cite{vicuna2023}.
+ICL generated paraphrases are comparable to SOTA supervised approaches in performance, but on average show 76\% less toxicity and are 25\% better using a manual qualitative assessment, and thus have superior overall usability.
+We also show that our demonstration curation approach is simpler and faster than other more sophisticated methods that offer only marginal performance improvements at the expense of significant time delays.

 \item Current paraphrasers are less effective at mitigating offensiveness like rudeness in conversations.
 They are trained using datasets that focus on social-media content, and hence aren't directly applicable to dialogue-based environments.
-To this end we release a new \emph{Context-Aware Polite Paraphrase (CAPP)} dataset, a dialogue-style corpus of rude utterances and corresponding polite paraphrases, with samples accompanied by additional context in the form of prior two turns from the dialogue.
+To this end we release a new \emph{Context-Aware Polite Paraphrase (CAPP)} dataset$^1$, a dialogue-style corpus of rude utterances and corresponding polite paraphrases, with samples accompanied by additional context in the form of prior turns from the dialogue.
 We conduct experiments to show the importance and benefit of incorporating context to improve paraphraser performance. \end{enumerate}